Generate summary with AI

 Preparing to Run .exe Files on PowerShell

 Before you start working magic with .exe files in PowerShell, it’s important to check which version of PowerShell you are using.
-Different versions can play differently with the task at hand, so catching up on your PowerShell version is your first step towards a seamless experience.
+Different versions can play differently with the task at hand, so understanding your PowerShell version is the first step to successfully run an .exe from PowerShell.

 Wondering how to check?
 Take a look at How do I check which PowerShell version I’m using?